Tags: lifestyle | review | movies | reading | manga | monthly |

 - Yankee-kun to Hakujou Girl.
 From chapters 1-44.
 This one is about some high-school gangster who falls in love with a blind girl, its also kinda cute and ends up teaching some things about how blind people interact with the world and stuff like that, the art style is not my favorite, but its still quite good.

 Other than that, I pretty much kept up to date with other series I’ve mentioned before.

 I didn’t really watch a lot this time, I only watched the first episode of My Dress-Up Darling, which is pretty much like the manga with overkill animation, and I watched until chapter 21 of Kill La Kill, which keeps getting weirder and weirder while somehow having epic moments in between.

 I watched a couple movies this month.

-First, Edge of Tomorrow, I heard that this movie is based on a manga, and I decided to watch it first before reading it.
+Edge of Tomorrow: I heard that this movie is based on a manga, and I decided to watch it first before reading it.
 It was pretty good, came out a few years ago but I think it holds up.

-Last, The Batman.
-It was quite a fantastic movie, I really enjoyed it a lot, I actually missed the first few minutes but still managed to see Batman’s first appearance in the movie.
+The Batman: It was quite a fantastic movie, I really enjoyed it a lot, I actually missed the first few minutes but still managed to see Batman’s first appearance in the movie.
 I actually almost cried at the end, good stuff.

 I tend to just shuffle the same City Pop personal playlist, but I recently added Moonset, by Yukika, and kinda liked it, which is why its the first one, clearly.
 Still, I have a lot more Anri songs, so she got first place.